shakebugs/shake-docs/docs/android/users/chat.md

 :::note

-As of today, Shake supports only local notifications.
+Shake supports only local notifications.
 That means that your users won't get notified about new messages when your app is in the _background_.

 :::